 - Defended Caterpillar Inc. against alleged Clean Air Act violations with six-figure penalty demands at one of its key Peoria, Illinois, manufacturing plants.
 The case was successfully settled short of trial before the Pollution Control Board, with variance granted to Caterpillar and an acceptable five-figure penalty.

 - Defended Continental Can Company (then the largest can company worldwide) in State of Illinois proceedings before the Pollution Control Board and EPA administrative proceedings.
 The proceedings all involved various enforcement violations alleged at seven different Continental Can facilities in Illinois and Indiana.

 - Defended Fort Howard Corporation against alleged New Source Review violations at its main manufacturing facility in Green Bay, Wisconsin.
-Mr. Sheldon achieved an acceptable settlement in the low-six figure range in face of a $3 million demand by the U.S. Department of Justice (DOJ).
+Harvey achieved an acceptable settlement in the low-six figure range in face of a $3 million demand by the U.S. Department of Justice (DOJ).

 - Defended a Coachman Industries subsidiary against an EPA enforcement case (W.D.
 Mich.), alleging violations of Michigan permit rules and EPA approved rules involving volatile compound emissions.
-Mr. Sheldon successfully settled the case after initial litigation.
+Harvey successfully settled the case after initial litigation.